danny0838/sts-lib/README.md

  *     - "join" to chain dicts (a conversion using a dict joining dict1 and
  *       dict2 works like a conversion using dict1 and then dict2, but takes
  *       care of word segmentation);
- *     - "filter" to filter the output values in the loaded dicts with extra
- *       "include" and "exclude" properties
  *     - "expand" to expand the placeholders (defined in the extra
  *       "placeholders" property) in the first dict with the matching key and
  *        values in other dicts;
+ *     - "filter" to filter the output values in the loaded dicts with extra
+ *       "include" and "exclude" properties;
  *     - "remove_keys" to remove keys from the first dict if it appears in any
  *       other one;
  *     - "remove_values" to remove key-value pairs from the first dict if it